Although it is necessary, it’s almost as bad as marketing.

 Continuity needs some work.

-So, I sat down and read it again, and by the end, was surprised I had the temerity to sent it to my editor in such a state.
+So, I sat down and read it again, and by the end, was surprised I had the temerity to send it to my editor in such a state.

-What sometimes happens when working on a book over a period of time, is that unless you read what you’ve amended from start to finish again, and not accept that its fixed after that fixing that last chapter, you’re going to be in trouble.
+What sometimes happens when working on a book over a period of time, is that unless you read what you’ve amended from start to finish again, you’re going to be in trouble.

 And, yes, I’m in trouble.